icarito/physics-with-xo/10_digital_to_analog.md

 [insert ta program]

-By executing this example program, a sound with frequency of 440 Hz (adjustable) is produced by the speakers, with 5000ua (arbitrary units, adjustable), and one second of duration (adjustable), correponding to note LA (A4).
+By executing this example program, a sound with frequency of 440 Hz (adjustable) is produced by the speakers, with 5000ua (arbitrary units, adjustable), and one second of duration (adjustable), corresponding to note LA (A4).

 ### Frequency range of synthesized sounds